Syndicode

 That said, the essential functionality depends on the type of SaaS app you are developing.
 However, there are common must-have features, which include:

 To start, prioritize delivering the core functionality to create version 1.0 of your product.
-This allows you to test the feasibility of your business idea and determine how to build a SaaS application most efficiently and cost-effectively.
+This will allow you to test the feasibility of your business idea and determine how to build a SaaS application efficiently and cost-effectively.

 Step 3.
 Choose a monetization model